Doctor insights on:

 - Moderate diffuse heterogeneity vascularity thyroid

-- Does an ultrasound show cancer?
+- What does an ultrasound show for lump on thyroid?